Employment

 Occupational First Aid Level III or 80 hour Advanced First Aid, current CPR, advanced skiing ability & CAA Avalanche Operations Level I.

-YES, if you are a successful applicant, Whitewater will refund your pass according to our policy and the number of days you work.
+YES, if you are a successful applicant, Whitewater will refund your Season Pass according to our policy and the number of days you work.

 Yes, this is strongly encouraged.
-We receive several applications for Volly Patrol and start hiring after the early bird season pass deadline.
+We receive a significant number of applications for Volly Patrol and start hiring after the Early Bird Season Pass deadline.
 If you successfully get through the interview process you will receive a pass at 50%.
 Once you have completed your required volunteer shifts, the remaining amount will be refunded.
 This is a huge commitment and a huge help to the Pro Patrol.
 Plus, a great way to gain experience for next season!

 Whitewater has two 14 seat staff shuttles which run twice every morning (before the public shuttle bus).
 Scheduled employees are able to utilize this service at a discounted rate.
 As seats are limited, we also encourage you to carpool with your fellow coworkers.